Dutch architect dreams of future floating cities

 "If the elevator were never invented, then cities wouldn't have buildings with more than three or four levels, because nobody wants to walk up more than that.
 But with elevators, we can climb 20, 30 even 40 flights."

-Olthuis's firm has designed plenty of floating homes in The Netherlands and is laying plans to start building an entirely new floating neighbourhood with 1,200 homes.
+Olthuis's firm has designed plenty of floating homes in The Netherlands and is laying plans to start building an entirely new floating neighborhood with 1,200 homes.

 It has projects in India and China and has begun preparing the lagoons for a holiday resort project in the Maldives, a chain of islands in the Indian Ocean that is one of the world's most endangered nations due to flooding from climate change.